We use some essential cookies to make this website work.

 Data for softwood fencing are obtained from the Survey of Round Fencing Manufacturers.
 Figures for other uses are reported by manufacturers or are estimated by representatives of the wood processing industries.

-Around 1.6 million green tonnes of UK softwood were estimated to have been used directly for woodfuel (including biomass energy) in 2016, a decrease of 3% from the previous year (Table 2.24).
-A further 278 thousand green tonnes of UK softwood were consumed by round fencing manufacturers and 178 thousand green tonnes for other uses in 2016.
+1.6 million green tonnes of UK softwood were estimated to have been used directly for woodfuel (including biomass energy) in 2017, an increase of 3% from the previous year (Table 2.24).
+A further 295 thousand green tonnes of UK softwood were consumed by round fencing manufacturers and 170 thousand green tonnes for other uses in 2017.

 |thousand green tonnes|